 - Explanation of appended supporting material such as syllabi, exams, or handouts

 Teaching portfolios are best prepared in consultation with others.
 As you put your portfolio together, seek the advice of colleagues and your academic advisor (if you are a TA).
-Attend a workshop on teaching portfolios (CTL generally offers one per quarter on teaching statements and portfolios).
+Attend a workshop on teaching portfolios (VPTL generally offers one per quarter on teaching statements and portfolios).

 For a teaching portfolio consultation, visit Cardinal Careers and make an appointment with one of the PhD career counselors at the Career Development Center.